hai-vr/XYVR/README.md

   - Get the currently active sessions.
   - Get the session of a contact.
   - Get the world of a session and its thumbnail.
+- Typing on the search bar or opening a users' profile in the UI does not perform any API request to the VRChat, Resonite, or ChilloutVR servers.

 The following are exceptions to this rule:
   - At your request, the application may submit an invitation to yourself to join an instance (VRChat only).